IST356M001SP25/assignment-04-BraydenDawson/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I learned how to use Streamlit to build an interactive data browser and how to manipulate data with pandas.
+The challenge was handling file uploads, correctly processing different file types (CSV, Excel, JSON), and implementing dynamic column and row filtering.
+I struggled a bit with extracting file extensions and filtering data based on user input, but I was able to work through these issues.
+Going forward, I need more practice with Streamlit and advanced pandas techniques like grouping and aggregating data.
+This assignment helped me improve my ability to build interactive apps and manipulate datasets effectively.